leecher1337/panasonic-rec/meihdfs/README.txt

 using my own research about the .IFO structures of the Panasonic recorder.

-The extract tool is based on some research done by Honza Maly (http://hkmaly.comli.com/) and my own research.
+The extract tool is based on research done by Honza Maly (http://hkmaly.comli.com/) and my own research.

 Technical details